 So at trick 1, we play low.
 At trick 2, we play our A over East's A, and it all comes together quickly.
 We will lose our A, but West can't prevail, having no Spade to return.
-When we regain the lead on the next trick, we get back to our hand with a Diamond ruff.
-Then we pull the rest of the trumps, and with a smile, concede the lonely little club trick.
+When we regain the lead on the next trick, we pull the rest of the trumps, and with a smile, concede the lonely little club trick.

 This hand does depend on a little luck.
 If East were to hold the ♥A, he would win that trick and give West a Spade to ruff.
 But, if there is only one line of play that wins, you have to pray to the card gods (who often ignore our pleas, just like the golf gods) and just go for it.
-Usually, good things happen to people who do things good.
+Usually, good things happen to people who do good things.